 Analyze competitors and their products.
 You’ll need to learn what mechanisms and revenue streams your competitors use and how they manage their costs.
 This information will probably show you the market’s pitfalls and dead ends.

-Depending on our business model, the product or service we’re presenting to the user is a subject of exchange.
-This is our value proposition on the market, so we are in charge of choosing what we want to get back based on the market factors, target audience, etc.
+How to choose a revenue model frameworkDepending on your business model, the product or service you’re presenting to the user is a subject of exchange.
+This is your value proposition on the market, so you are in charge of choosing what you want to get back based on the market factors, target audience, etc.

-The combination of two will basically present you with the revenue streams that will focus each of the customer segments.
+The combination of the two will basically present you with the revenue streams that will focus on each of the customer segments.
 In the case of the paid value proposition, each pricing plan will be a separate revenue stream.